FX Commentary – Greenback Weaker On Easing Worries Of Banking Crisis.

 1. Sell GBP/USD recommendation.

-4. Price is likely to be capped by the Fibonacci 50% correction point and the 20EMA with MACD hinting at a bearish price trend.
+4. Price is likely to be capped by the 20EMA line with MACD hinting at a bearish price trend.

 Fundamental Comments